meshlogic/meshlogic.github.io/posts/web-design/starting-a-personal-blog-with-nikola.rst

         - The options for customization are endless with Nikola, you own your files, and you can do anything with them.

-        - That all means you can create any possible look and feel of the site you might dream about.
+        - That all means you can create any possible look and feel for the site you might dream about.

-        - The obvious advantage is security since static pages don't use any heavy server-side framework.
+        - The obvious advantage is security and low lag since static pages don't use any heavy server-side framework.